modem-man-gmx/modbus-sniffer/README.md

 a Raspberry, make sure to enable the hardware UART for better performance by disabling the Bluetooth interface.

-Note on FTI FT232R and similar USB chips (vheat)
+Note on FTDI FT232R and similar USB chips (vheat)

 On using FTDI FT232RL in a simple sniffer mode, so trying to sniff requests and responses, there was no separation from the MODBUS PDUs.
 It looked a next req PDU started at the middle of a received response.